The Patheos Interviews

 A Buddhist-Catholic couple, stationed in Jacksonville, FL

 "Our wedding was a logistical nightmare.
 We did a non-denominational Christian/ Thai combo wedding.
+But the ceremony was beautiful and everyone had a great time."

 Visit the Public Square on Interfaith Marriage here.